 - 1. Railway undertakings that make use of a marshalling yard managed by the infrastructure manager and perform activities subject to a permit requirement thereon may only do so within the framework of the environmental permit issued for said activities.
-Railway undertakings will give the network manager the opportunity to assess in advance whether the proposed operations at marshalling yards are pursuant to the conditions of the Railways Act, the Environment and Planning Act and the applicable environmental permit as far as these obligations apply to ProRail Railway undertakings that (plan to) carry out operations at marshalling yards that require an environmental permit, are obliged to consult and comply with the provisions of the environmental permit in question.
-The infrastructure manager is responsible for enabling adequate performance under the terms of the issued permits. - 2.
+Railway undertakings will give the network manager the opportunity to assess in advance whether the proposed operations at marshalling yards are pursuant to the conditions of the Environmental Management Act and the applicable environmental permit.
+Railway undertakings that (plan to) carry out operations at marshalling yards that require an environmental permit, are obliged to consult and comply with the provisions of the environmental permit in question.
+The infrastructure manager is responsible for enabling adequate performance under the terms of the issued permits.
+After the Environment and Planning Act comes into force, the second sentence will be replaced by: Railway undertakings will give the infrastructure manager the opportunity to assess in advance whether the proposed operations of the Environmental Management Act and the applicable environmental Management Act and the applicable environmental permit.
+After the Environment and Planning Act comes into force, the second sentence will be replaced by: Railway undertakings will give the infrastructure manager the opportunity to assess in advance whether the proposed operations at marshalling yards are pursuant to the conditions of the Environmental Management Act and the applicable environmental permit. - 2.
 The railway undertaking will use the railway infrastructure in accordance with the user restrictions and user regulations stated in section 2.4 and Appendix 9 of the Network Statement. - 3.
 The railway undertaking will apply and environmental care system that supports compliance with the user restrictions and user regulations as prescribed by the environmental and user permits granted to the infrastructure manager.
 The railway undertaking will make the particulars entered into the environmental care system available to the infrastructure manager.
 The railway undertaking accepts that the infrastructure manager can, to verify compliance, also use other non-discriminatory measures that provide a fair view of the situation. - 4.
 The railway undertaking will notify the manager as soon as possible of any risk or occurrence of damage by the railway undertaking to the railways and/or the environment and/or the safety of third parties.
 This notification is without prejudice to the legal and contractual obligations of the railway undertaking. - 5.
 The infrastructure manager is entitled by virtue of relevant national and international regulations and/or a ruling by a court of law or infrastructure arbitration board to determine that certain rail-based operating processes of the railway undertaking specified by the infrastructure manager may not be carried out on the railways, or may only be carried out at the locations designated by the infrastructure manager and/or subject to conditions imposed by it and/or using the facilities located at the site.
-Included under operating processes are:
+Included under operating processes are: - a. internal and external cleaning of railway vehicles; - b. testing of railway vehicles;